 Give Yourself A Caffeine Detox

-Suppose your body can’t distinguish between an iced coffee and a glass of orange juice.
+Suppose your body can’t distinguish between a refrigerated espresso and a glass of orange juice.
 In that case, some experts recommend avoiding all caffeine sources for a week or two to reset your system.
 If you can handle 7-14 days of pure suckiness, you’ll most likely regain your coffee rhythm.
 It’s well worth it!

 Use A Caffeine App